Femi Adebayo

-Early life
+Early life and education

-Adebayo was born on 31 December; 1978 in Lagos, southwest Nigeria.
-His father, who is a veteran Nigerian actor Adebayo Salami (Oga Bello), hails from Ilorin, Kwara State.
+Adebayo was born on 31 December 1978 in Lagos State, Nigeria to Nigerian actor Adebayo Salami who hail, from Ilorin, Kwara State.

-Education

-Adebayo attended the C&S College, Ilorin, Kwara State. for his secondary school education.
-He then went to the University of Ilorin, where he obtained a bachelor's degree in Law.
-He later earned a master's degree in Law at the University of Ibadan.
+Adebayo attended the C&S College, Ilorin, Kwara State for his secondary school education.
+He then went to the University of Ilorin, where he obtained a bachelor's degree in law.
+He later earned a master's degree in law at the University of Ibadan.